decert-me/rareskills-solana-course/src/en/chapter_12.md

 }
 ```

-We are not importing the StakeHistory sysvar because we can access it through the use of the super::*; import.
+We are not importing the StakeHistory sysvar because we can access it through the use of the `super::*; import`.
 If this is not the case, we will import the specific sysvar.

 And update the test: